WVOX

 WVOX (1460 AM) is a radio station licensed to New Rochelle, New York and serving the New York metropolitan area.
 WVOX is owned by Beverly Hills, California-based Chang Media Group, and has its transmitter located in Mount Vernon, New York.

 WVOX is presently silent pending technical and programming changes to be implemented by Chang Media, who acquired WVOX in October 2023 in a three-way donation/sale transaction from its former locally-based owner, Whitney Media Group.
 Under Whitney ownership, WVOX primarily aired locally-produced information and talk, including programs presented by local citizens and interest groups.
 The station was affiliated with Music of Your Life, which aired overnights, weekends, and in time slots not occupied by a local show.
 The station's coverage area includes most of Westchester County and adjoining portions of New York City, along with Nassau County on Long Island and northeastern New Jersey.

-Further changes to WVOX's operations are expected to be undertaken by Omega Vision Network, a Christian broadcast ministry which in September 2025 announced it would purchase the station from Chang Media Group, pending final approval from the Federal Communications Commission.
+Further changes to WVOX's operations was expected to be undertaken by Omega Vision Network, a Christian broadcast ministry which in September 2025 announced it would purchase the station from Chang Media Group, pending final approval from the Federal Communications Commission.